sesamecare/async-rule-evaluator/README.md

 # async-rule-evaluator

 This module is a Java version of a Javascript package [async-rule-evaluator](https://github.com/gas-buddy/async-rule-evaluator).
 A simple DSL based on [Filtrex](https://github.com/joewalnes/filtrex) and its forks.
-The intent is to add lazy evaluation and async property lookup support, as the NPM module has, but right now this module is synchronous.
-So this means you must present all values you intend to use in the rules up front as a map.
+This library supports lazy evaluation and async property lookup support, as the NPM module does, but adopts a more Java-centric pattern of synchronous calls for everything (so you should run it in a fiber or some such).

 The main thing we took from Filtrex is the grammar, which seemed like a good one, but modified for our use case.
 For example, we removed the `x of y` syntax in favor